 Again, if I had it to do over again, I would probably confess, and I don’t know why I didn’t then.
 I suppose it was because I was actually enjoying the Army by this time and I didn’t want to be kicked out with a dishonorable discharge.
 So I denied the charge, and since it was only my accuser’s word against mine, they never could prove it.
 I even had to see the company psychiatrist, so that he might ascertain if I were queer or not.
 But how could he or anyone else ever prove such a thing when all I have to do is give the right answers by telling them what they want to hear?
 The doctor said something interesting, though.
 He told me that in itself, being gay was not a crime and something that they couldn’t do anything about.
 It appeared that he was telling me that it was all right to be gay, and I suspected that he could have been, too.
 The issue was, did I actually do what I was being accused of?
 I still denied the charge.

 As it takes two to tango, I have always wondered why my friend was not called in as well.
 Why only me?
 Or maybe he was, he just didn’t tell me.
 I was pretty sure who ratted on us, by the way, even though the CO would not tell me who it was.
 When I ran into the rat fink, John W., later that morning, he had the guiltiest look on his face.
 Uh-huh, just as I thought.
 Unbeknownst to me, he probably had caught us one night while we were getting it on.
 With no doors to close, it was always a risk of being caught in flagrante delicto.
 We just took our chances.
 I am surprised that we didn’t get caught more often than we did.
 A closet case himself, I suspect, but one that I had nothing to do with sexually, John was probably just jealous because I wasn’t giving him any action.
 I might have, though, if he had made his interest known, whore that I am.
 And I don’t think it was any coincidence that John was up for promotion, too, that day–maybe it was a quota situation and he thought he would have a better chance if he could eliminate his competition.
+Why else would he report me like that?

 In my case, my superiors had a hard time disciplining me.
 Since most GIs join the armed forces voluntarily, the ultimate punishment is dismissal.
 To keep us in line, they could always threaten us with discharge.
 But since I, as a draftee, didn’t want to be there anyway, they couldn’t use kicking me out as an incentive to make me behave.
 So with me they used harassment, gave me bullshit details and constantly put me on guard duty.
 As long as I stayed out of the stockade, I didn’t care what they did to me, although what I knew about the stockade was that it was no different than boot camp, which was much like prison, as I alluded to earlier.